owenroberts/mmp270/labs/1-0_Programming_Intro.md

 - Add variables for movement
 - Update movement
 - Update animations to follow movement

+## 5. Documentation
+- Add screen shots or video on Open Lab

 ## Bonus
 - Add new animations for walking up and down